Why and how to avoid bladder weakness?

 What causes bladder weakness?

-Bladder weakness usually occurs if your perineum is too rigid or not mobile enough.
+Bladder weakness generally occurs when your perineum is either too rigid or not mobile enough.
 It may also be due to a lack of coordination with the abdominal muscles, or a lack of activation.
-However, if you suffer from bladder weakness, it's best to talk to your doctor, as it may also be due to s an irritated bladder, stones or neurological damage.
+However, if you do experience bladder weakness, it's best to talk to your doctor, as it may also be due to an irritated bladder, stones or neurological damage.

 Is it possible to have bladder weakness without being pregnant?